Reflecting Upon Irreducible Mind

 in brief these views of mine; I did not think I should detail them more

-the fact that what some people (the authors) might see as one thing, others
+to the fact that what some people (the authors) might see as one thing,

-(me) might see as many.
-I do not know what are the "physicalist's" arguments
+others (me) might see as many.
+I do not know what are the "physicalist's"

-against it, nor the "dualist's" argument for it...
-All I know is that
+arguments against it, nor the "dualist's" argument for it...
+All I know

-I thought a lot about it and just could not get this idea to work at all.
+is that I thought a lot about it and just could not get this idea to work

+at all.
 Determinism and randomness is understandable and explicable.
-Free will is
+Free

 But it doesn't entails that free will is non-existent.

-don't deny consciousness.
-Reincarnation is not explainable to me (i.e,
+materialists don't deny consciousness.
+Reincarnation is not explainable

-I have difficult to understand why and "how" this occurs), but I accept
+to me (i.e, I have difficult to understand why and "how" this occurs),

 So, lacking for an explanation of phenomenon or fact